aspose-total-cloud/aspose-total-cloud-docs/total/rate-limits/_index.md

 weight: 1
 ---

-This page provides information about Aspose.Cloud API rate limits.
+This page provides information about Aspose Cloud API rate limits.

 ## Overview

-Aspose.Cloud implements rate limiting to ensure the stability and availability of our services.
+Aspose Cloud implements rate limiting to ensure the stability and availability of our services.
 Rate limits specify the maximum number of requests a client can make to our API within a given time period.

 ## Current Rate Limits